-Q: I usually look forward to the SRMUN Delegate Social after conference, why aren't we having one this year?
+Q: Whoa....where is the SRMUN Delegate Social, why aren't we having one?

-A: With the prime downtown location of the new hotel we wanted to give delegates the chance to explore the city and choose the place to dance the night away.
-You may even see some familiar staff faces out around town... you never know!
+A: With the prime downtown location of the Sheraton Atlanta we wanted to give delegates the chance to explore the city and choose a place of their own to dance the night away.
+If you are lucky, you may even see some familiar staff faces out around town!